Wimberley vacation rentals

 The town itself is home to a thriving arts community.
 You’ll find small art galleries sprinkled throughout the town and along Ranch Road 12, and a popular glass blowing studio features hand-blown vases, glassware, lighting, and sculptures.
 In recent years, the nearby Texas Hill Country has gained momentum as a wine destination, and you can spend a day or more visiting nearby wineries.

-When is the best time to stay in a vacation rental in Wimberley?
+The best time to stay in a vacation rental in Wimberley

 The hot, hot summers of the Texas Hill Country lure people to Wimberley’s stunning swimming holes.
 The swimming season for both Jacob’s Well and the Blue Hole Swimming Area begins in May and lasts until September.
 Wimberley Market Days, featuring hundreds of booths offering crafts, plants, jewelry, food, and more, take place the first Saturday of each month between March and December, when it transforms for another month into a holiday-themed market featuring seasonal gifts and treats.

 During the fall months, the town’s lush foliage changes into vibrant red, orange, and yellow shades, creating a picturesque backdrop for a visit to a park or nature preserve to admire towering maple, cypress, and oak trees.
 The chilly temperatures of the winter months make it a great time to explore Wimberley’s vibrant art scene.

 Jacob’s Well Natural Area

 Jacob’s Well is a famous swimming hole boasting pristine natural spring water sheltered by soaring Cypress trees, which provide much-needed shade along the rocky banks during the summer.
 The “well” connects to a deep cave, estimated to be around 140 feet, but diving into its depths is not considered safe.
 In order to swim in Jacob’s Well, you must make reservations (sometimes months in advance) through the county parks department.